Do you know that you can go hiking in Cartagena?

 The sound of Gaita’s flute transports me beyond San Jacinto.
 Oh, I’m already back in Cartagena.

-TPMT TIP: The Autóctono Festival of Gaitas takes place every year in the first days of AUGUST.
+TPMT TIP: The Autóctono Festival of Gaitas takes place annually in the first days of AUGUST.

 2# The Howler monkey Trail